Jython1415/UpperRoomTesting/DevotionDataManager/README.md

 ### 3.2 Generate old format
 Generates an output text file in the old format.
 The old format has non-standard dividing characters, and is hard to interpret as a human.
 This output is kept just in case it is needed, but is not intended to be used frequently.

+## 4 JSON editing
+A set of processes used to edit and manage the devotion data json files.

+### 4.1 Add color to JSON file
+Adds color to the property list of a devotion data file (json format only) by looking at the color property in the monthProperties.json file.

 # Development
 ## Standard order of input data
 *last updated Nov.
 12th, 2022*